 That’s not to say that audiences aren’t growing skeptical.
 “Influencers have problems with audience trust, but it’s not because they artificially inflate their numbers,” Komok said.
 “It’s because many of them advertise everything they were paid to.”

-As Komok explains, many influencers gain popularity through the good endorsements they give on social media; this support can be for anything from fitness advice to sustainable clothing brands to the best contouring palette you can find at a drugstore.
+As Komok explained, many influencers gain popularity through the good endorsements they give on social media; this support can be for anything from fitness advice to sustainable clothing brands to the best contouring palette you can find at a drugstore.
 When influencers abuse such endorsement power by accepting any and all sponsorship deals, they lose their audience’s confidence as reliable sources of advice.
 This may lead to a decline in click conversions on the marketer’s end.

 All of this controversy shows how the very genius of influencer marketing — their relatability with audiences — can backfire.
 Unlike mainstream celebrities, influencers are amateurs by definition.
 That realness also presents a certain risk.